ryzenstechdev/astraos/README.md

-# 🌸 SakuraOS's Official Website Repo
+# 🌸 astraOS's Official Website Repo
 Welcome to our website official repository
 This website is 100% Open-source